General

 No. Amazon does not have access to your keys or credentials and therefore has no way to recover your keys if you lose your credentials.

-CloudHSM is built on hardware that is validated at Federal Information Processing Standard (FIPS) 140-2 Level 3.
+AWS CloudHSM is built on hardware that is validated at Federal Information Processing Standard (FIPS) 140-2 Level 3.
 You can find information about the FIPS 140-2 Security Profile for the hardware used by CloudHSM, and the firmware it runs, at our compliance page.

 Yes, CloudHSM provides FIPS 140-2 Level 3 validated HSMs.
 You can follow the procedure in the CloudHSM User Guide under Verify the Authenticity of Your HSM to confirm that you have an authentic HSM on the same model hardware specified in the NIST Security Policy described in the previous question.

-CloudHSM is always in FIPS 140-2 mode.
+AWS CloudHSM is always in FIPS 140-2 mode.
 This can be verified by using the CLI tools as documented in the CloudHSM User Guide and running the getHsmInfo command, which will indicate the FIPS mode status.

-Q: Which AWS compliance initiatives include CloudHSM?
+Q: Which AWS compliance initiatives include AWS CloudHSM?

 Please refer to the AWS Compliance site for more information about which compliance programs cover CloudHSM.
-Unlike other AWS services, compliance requirements regarding CloudHSM are often met directly by the FIPS 140-2 Level 3 validation of the hardware itself, rather than as part of a separate audit program.
+Unlike other AWS services, compliance requirements regarding AWS CloudHSM are often met directly by the FIPS 140-2 Level 3 validation of the hardware itself, rather than as part of a separate audit program.

 Q: Why is FIPS 140-2 Level 3 important?